juanpc2018/acer-Aspire-5/README.md

 only 1 ram slot.
 thats why is cheap.

-The Ac-Dc power in jack is small, plug technology, very interior to Apple MagSafe, or Microsoft Surace 2 Pro magnetic connector. probably that is the weakest, most dangerous point. but cable has L-connector that lowers the risk.
+The Ac-Dc power in jack is small, plug technology, very inferior to Apple MagSafe, or Microsoft Surace 2 Pro magnetic connector. probably that is the weakest, most dangerous point. but cable has L-connector that lowers the risk.